 Keep Your Brushes Clean

 You can simply clean brushes in water.
-This makes painting easy, but do remember to work soap up into the shoulder of the bristles to get any paint out before it dries.
+This makes painting easy, but do wash them regularly.
+Keep them wet whenever they are in use.
+When you clean them, remember to work soap up into the shoulder of the bristles to get any paint out before it dries.

 Never Waste Old Brushes

-Never waste brushes though.
+You should never waste old brushes though.
 If you do end up with a brush that starts to splay because of paint drying on the bristles, don’t throw it away.

 I have made some really useful art brushes by crushing the ferrule of the brush to splay the bristles into a fan shape.
 You can trim the splayed bristles into small spikes to help if painting large areas of grass and water too.
 Adding texture to stones and rock faces gets much easier with some good home made art tools.